bibonev/PacmanPlusPlus/README.md

 `java-team-project/build/reports/jacoco/test/html`.

 ## Note
 For any gradle task to work, `gradle` needs to be installed first.
-See instructions on how to do that [here] (https://docs.gradle.org/current/userguide/installation.html).
+See instructions on how to do that [here](https://docs.gradle.org/current/userguide/installation.html).